saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 title:  "Information Horizons"
 date:   2017-12-24
 tags:   privacy
+featured: true
 ---

-# We can still be optimistic.
-Not because things are going great, but because we can regain control.

-These days, it's tough to look around and feel positive.
-So I thought I'd share something practical that helped me.

-## Living without control

-I live in a far corner of the European Union, Bulgaria.
-Here, there are a whole generation of people who lost everything when their political system collapsed.
-They lived in what we'd probably consider oppression, under Communism.
-For example, Christmas had to celebrated in secret.
-Travel was severely limited, even within the country.
-You could choose your career, but employers had greater and greater control over your life.

-When that was over, their life savings were wiped out - the entry cost for Capitalism was currency collapse, hyperinflation and rebuilding an economy from scratch.

-If you were fast, you managed to trade your life savings for a candy bar or a loaf of bread.
-If you were lucky, you managed to get a jacket.
-Then years of a new struggle.
-Bread lines, eating pickles all winter, watching the old politicians become powerful gangsters, and staying afloat in a country where millions of the most educated and resourced were leaving for good.
-Even foreign aid and investment would dissipate into corruption.

-I am in true awe of this generation of Bulgarians who rebuilt their country.
-They really know about hard work.
-They know how to build their own houses, brew their own rakia, make their own clothes.
-Positive role models in so many ways.

-They've lived their entire lives without political control.
-They're more used to it than us.

-## Information horizons
+After the NSA, Facebook and Cambridge Analytica practices hit home, it's understandable if you feel there's nothing you can do to protect yourself.
+There is.
+I was [a few years ahead in predicting these problems](http://salimvirani.com/facebook/), and have since figured out some ways to protect myself.

-Before we get into the practical, I need to go back to primary principles.
+Before we get into the practical, I cover some principles.

+## If we let them make us think we're powerless, we become powerless

+The first is recognising that if we allow ourselves to *feel* powerless, we become powerless.

 When we understand what's going on around us, we feel in control.
 When some outside force that we don't understand acts on us, we don't feel in control.

+> "The greatest tool of the oppressor is the mind of the oppressed." - Steve Biko, South African freedom fighter

 Understanding what impacts us allows us to adapt.
 Even if we don't need to adapt, not understanding it makes it feel more threatening.

 ![](/assets/images/information-horizons-adaptation.png)

 So what happens when people somewhere else in our country, somewhere else in our world, affect us?
+For example, through military or economic means?
 If we understand what's going on, we can adapt.
-If we don't, we feel powerless.
+If we don't understand, we feel powerless.

+## What we're able to understand depends on what information we choose to access

 What we understand depends on our access to information.